-If parents are moving, we will ask for evidence of the move, when considering any application for a place under the co-ordinated scheme.
+An address of a second home with the main home being elsewhere will not be accepted.
+If there are two or more homes, or where a family is returning from elsewhere, evidence will be required of the main home.
+An allocation of a place based on an address which might be considered only temporary or where the address given is a second home will not be made.

-We would not accept an address where the one given is that of a second home with the main home being elsewhere.
-If there are two or more homes, we will check which is the main home, and may refuse to base an allocation of a place on an address which might be considered only temporary.
-Nor would we accept an address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement.
-We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof.
+An address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement will not be accepted.